By Monica Weymouth

-But what about introducing cats to kittens?
+But what about introducing a kitten to a senior cat?
 That, unfortunately, is a lot tougher.
 For all the many wonderful qualities that cats possess, they may not be so generous when it comes to sharing their space.
 If your resident feline is a senior cat, the process could be even more delicate—an older, established cat may be unnerved by a bouncy new roommate.

 “Cats’ social structure is very different than ours—they’re solitary survivors, not pack animals,” says Dr. Liz Bales, a Philadelphia-based veterinarian who specializes in felines.
 “Cats in nature may live in social groups, but these are related groups of mothers and kittens.
 Cats are very territorial and are not innately programed to accept new cats into their territory.”

-If you are thinking of adding a kitten to the family, follow these expert tips to ensure the comfort (and hopefully, approval) of your senior cat.
+If you are thinking of adding a kitten to the family, follow these expert tips for introducing a kitten to a senior cat to ensure the comfort (and hopefully, approval) of your resident feline.

 Carefully Consider Personality When You Adopt a Kitten

 Many well-meaning cat parents assume a kitten will be good company for a senior kitty.
 But cats aren’t like people (or dogs, for that matter), and many prefer to spend their golden years alone.

 “Really think about bringing a new kitten into your senior cat’s life,” cautions Dr. Bales, who notes that cat introductions have a 50 percent failure rate.
 “Most senior cats have some degree of arthritis, and prefer to move, groom and play on their own terms.”